VLiamZhao/Car-Maintenance-Service/README.md

     mvn clean compile flyway:migrate -Ddatabase.url=jdbc:postgresql://${database_url}:5432/${database_name}
     -Ddatabase.user=${user_name} -Ddatabase.password=${password}

-Notice: Cause we are currently run in the container.
+Notice: We are currently running in the container.
 Thus, the database connection is no longer localhost:5432.
 You should inspect `postgreSQL` server container to find the IP address.
 Find the internal IP address of the container by using:

     docker inspect ${container_id} | grep "IPAddress"